REST API implementation guide

 This guide walks you through adding granular PAT authorization to REST API endpoints.
 Before starting, review the Permission Naming Conventions documentation to understand the terminology used throughout.

 These steps cover REST API endpoints only.
-For GraphQL endpoint protection, refer to GraphQL protection.
+For adding support to GraphQL queries and mutations, refer to the GraphQL implementation guide.

 Workflow Overview